 Since the indicators of intoxication involved in the field sobriety maneuvers are subtle, subjective, and difficult to see even if videotaped, leaving the determination of whether an accused is exhibiting any of these indicators to an officer whose mind is already made up is far too risky.
 An accused should never be punished for declining to perform these voluntary maneuvers.
 An effective advocate must know the field sobriety maneuvers well enough to be able to not only explain to the jury what each maneuver is supposed to show, but also to explain the entirely innocent reasons someone might exhibit that exact same clue, reasons that have nothing to do with any alleged intoxication.
 Your freedom, your reputation, and your ability to drive to get to work in order to provide for your family depend on it.

-If you need an experienced Fort Worth DWI attorney with prosecution experience to defend you, call Bryan Hoeller at 877-208-3382.
+If you need an experienced Fort Worth DWI attorney with prosecution experience to defend you on Roadside Sobriety Tests, call Bryan Hoeller at 877-208-3382.